-To beautiful display our writing this term, we spent time illustrating our diary entries in our Author Books.
+To beautifully display our writing this term, we spent time illustrating our own take on the Gorilla story in our Author Books.
 Year 4 created wonderful illustrations of the Zoo gates in which Hannah entered in our story ‘Gorilla’ as she visited the Zoo for the very first time.
 Using our very best handwriting, we then copied our writing around our illustrations.
 It was a joy to see the happiness on the children’s faces as they admired their writing.

-What a great afternoon we had exploring and recreating Andy Warhol’s blotted line technique and his famous soup artwork.
+What a great afternoon we had exploring and recreating Andy Warhol’s blotted line technique and his celebrity artwork.
 We showcased how we can use vibrant colours to create an eye catching design and how our colour choices can make a recurring pattern look different each time.

 Our Spanish lesson was a spooky delight, as we entered the Language Angels escape room and tried to free ourselves from the haunted house by learning and recalling Spanish words and phrases.
 Thrills filled the air as children began to discover keys and learn new Spanish words for the spooky festive period.

-It has been a delight to get to know you this term, Year 4 and it already feels like we have spent a lifetime together.
-Your enthusiam for learning and positive outlooks have brighten all our days.
-Have a wonderful week, stay safe and we look forward to hearing all your exciting news when you return!
+Year 4, you have been a delight to teach this term and it already feels like we have spent a lifetime together.
+Have a wonderful week and we look forward to hearing all your exciting news when you return!

--Please be reminded that Y2 PE will continue to be on a Tuesday and children should continue to come into school ‘beach ready’ for swimming every Wednesday.
+- PE lessons will continue to be on a Tuesday and children should continue to come into school ‘beach ready’ for swimming every Wednesday.

 A very busy week here in Year 4!

-Continuing to reflect on our monthly value of Thankfulness, in Collective worship this week, we created a Generosity Tree.
+Continuing to reflect on our monthly value of Generosity, in Collective worship this week, we created a Generosity Tree.
 On a green leaf, we recorded a way in which we can be generosity to those in our school and in our community and pledged to do all we can to ensure our generosity benefited those around us.
 We reflected on our gratitude poster and reminded ourselves have we can show gratitude for the generosity we receive.
 In our RE lesson, we took the time to look at different Psalms and reflected on the Christian values and meaning shown.
 We discovered that the Lord is like a shepherd, he is our guiding light and helps us to make the right choices.

 We revisited Roman Numerals to start the week in Maths, recapping the numeral for 1, 5, 10, 50 and 100.
 We were quick to discover that the sequence on numerals impacts on whether we add or take away a number.
 It was then time to show off our knowledge of rounding to 10, 100 and 1000, working hard to use a number line to support our thinking.
 We love using rhymes to help us remember facts in Year 4, why not ask us to perform the Roman Numerals song or even our handy rounding rhyme at home.
 Next week, we begin to look at adding and taking away numbers and the formal methods we can use to support our calculations.